n977/kittens/README.md

 # Kittens API

 A REST API revolving around kittens.
-It features `password` OAuth2 flow, as well as architectural patterns such as repositiory pattern.
+It features `password` OAuth2 flow, as well as architectural patterns such as the repositiory pattern.

 Stack: